shadowfaxthewhitehorse/bokehvizs/README.md

 * created for a MOOC Project - Qwykr Tech Education
 * please run the Python file and view the output.
 Output file is called "tangent.html".

+6. A2 series :: ARCCOS CURVE -
+* created for a MOOC Project - Qwykr Tech Education
+* please run the Python file and view the output.
+From the code:

+> output_file("arccosine.html")
+> show(p)

+#
 More visualizations created using Bokeh available at:

 https://github.com/shadowfaxthewhitehorse/tableauvizs